deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_16_1.png)

-> 🔼 The figure shows two examples from the A-OKVQA dataset illustrating annotation errors in which GPT-40 generated correct answers, while the provided annotations contained errors.
+> 🔼 The figure shows two examples from the A-OKVQA dataset where the GPT-40 generated answers are correct but differ from the annotated answers due to errors in the annotations.
 > <details>
 > <summary>read the caption</summary>
 > Figure A.3: An example from the A-OKVQA dataset highlights cases where the annotated answer does not match the GPT-40-generated answer.
 In these cases, the GPT-40 answers are correct, while the annotations contain labeling errors.
-In the left figure, the sign reads 'dentist' (correctly identified by GPT-40), and the answer should relate to ‘teeth,’ not ‘heart’ as in the annotation.
-In the right figure, the fridge contains beer, but the annotation incorrectly labels it as ‘water.’
+In the left figure, the sign reads 'dentist' (correctly identified by GPT-40), and the answer should relate to 'teeth,' not ‘heart' as in the annotation.
+In the right figure, the fridge contains beer, but the annotation incorrectly labels it as 'water.'
 Consequently, we filter out instances where the GPT-40-generated answer does not match the annotated answers.
 > </details>